symfony/symfony-docs/book/http_fundamentals.rst

         }
     }

-In this very simple example, the controller simply creates a ``Response`` object with the HTML ``<h1>Contact us!</h1>``.
 In the :doc:`controller chapter </book/controller>`, you'll learn how a controller can render templates, allowing your "presentation" code (i.e. anything that actually writes out HTML) to live in a separate template file.
-This frees up the controller to worry only about the hard
+This frees up the controller to worry only about the hard stuff: interacting with the database, handling submitted data, or sending email messages.

-stuff: interacting with the database, handling submitted data, or sending email messages.
+-.. _symfony2-build-your-app-not-your-tools:

 Symfony: Build your App, not your Tools
 ---------------------------------------